Updated: Nov 28

 As young artists, teens should be allowed to exercise artistic agency.
 We should acknowledge them as individuals.
 We should let them sing the stuff they love, and teach them to do it in a healthy and satisfying way.
 Sometimes, though, we feel reluctant teaching them styles we’re either unfamiliar with or just plain don’t like very much.

 There are hormonal receptors on the vocal folds, and they respond to the increased hormone production that occurs in adolescence.
-In males (who will become baritones) it presents as the voices inability to modulate registers with the fluidity it will have later.
-In females it presents as a mild edema which can affect high notes and tonal quality.
+In testosterone-influenced voices (who will become baritones) it presents as the voices inability to modulate registers with the fluidity it will have later.
+In estrogen-influenced voices it presents as a mild edema which can affect high notes and tonal quality.

 It’s a Family Show